elasticfence/elasticsearch-http-user-auth/README.md

 To disable the plugin set `elasticfence.disabled` to `true`

-To set the root password on each start use `http.user.auth.root.password`
+To set the root password on each start use `elasticfence.root.password`
-**Only the root user can access ES's root APIs (like /_cat, /_cluster) and all indices.**

-Other users can access URLs under their own indices that are specified with this plugin's API.
+**Only the root user can access ES's root APIs (like /_cat, /_cluster) and all indices.**  Other users can access URLs under their own indices that are specified with this plugin's API.

 ### Basic IP ACL
 IPs contained in whitelist/blacklist arrays will bypass authentication